DinoHub-SubT/dsta_deploy/docs/build-uav-docker.md

-# Build UGV With Docker Walkthrough
+# Build UAV With Docker Walkthrough

 The `SubT` workspace will be built and will run in docker containers.